Late-Game Implosions Are Celtics’ New Normal

 The Celtics, who were 15-for-48 from the field in the second half and overtime, and committed eight turnovers over that span (after only two in the first half), won’t have much time to correct their late-game woes.
 Starting Tuesday, they play four games in six days, with the last one coming against a re-energized Washington Wizards squad led by league-leading scorer Bradley Beal.

-READ NEXT: Celtics On The Wrong End Of History After Collassal Collapse
+READ NEXT: Celtics On The Wrong End Of History After Colossal Collapse